farhan3001/Movie-List/README.md

 # Movie-List

-A Flutter mobile app to display movie list using https://api.themoviedb.org API
+A Flutter mobile app to display movie lists using the https://api.themoviedb.org API

 ## Explanation

-- Uses Clean Code Architecture for Flutter with BLoC as State Management
+- Uses Clean Code Architecture for Flutter with BLoC as state management

-- Data that's used only consists of 4 main item parsed from the API:
+- Data that's used only consists of 4 main items parsed from the API:
   -  title,
   -  rating,
   -  poster,
   -  release date

-- Testable in Android devices only (not IOS devices) due to lack of testing resource (requires devices running with Apple OS)
+- Testable on Android devices only (not iOS devices) due to a lack of testing resources (requires devices running with Apple OS)

 - Have a custom splash screen and app icon